xillio/TDK-Boilerplate-Node/README.md

 - `getBinary`
 - `create`

-To use the newly created service, or adjust other settings such as the exposed port or path to the endpoint, see `src/server.js`.
-A configuration object is passed to the application.
-This can be freely modified.
-The `service` property defines what file in `src/service/` to use as active service.

 As a simple test, the server can be started as follows:
 ```
 npm install && npm start
 ```
 The application currently only runs under HTTP.
-Implementing HTTPS could be achieved in several ways, either implement it in the codebase yourself or setup a proxy.
+Implementing HTTPS could be achieved in several ways, either implement it in the codebase yourself or set up a proxy.

 ## Building a Docker image